-See also section headed "DESCRIPTION OF THE TRANSFER AGREEMENTS", where it is mentioned an undertaking of the Originator not to create new encumbrances: << Each Originator has undertaken, inter alia, to refrain from carrying out activities with respect to the relevant Claims which may prejudice the validity or recoverability of any of such Claims or the relevant Related Security and not to assign or transfer the Claims to any third party or to create any security interest, charge, lien or encumbrance or other right in favour of any third party in respect of the relevant Claims in the period of time between the Initial Execution Date and the later of (i) the date of publication of the notice of the transfer in the Italian Official Gazette (Gazzetta Ufficiale della Repubblica Italiana) and (ii) the date of registration (iscrizione) with the competent companies' register of the notice of assignment as described in the relevant Transfer Agreement.>>.
+See also section headed "Description of the Transaction Documents - The Transfer Agreement", where an undertaking of the Originator not to create new encumbrances is mentioned: << The Originator has undertaken, inter alia, to refrain from carrying out activities with respect to the Receivables which may prejudice the validity or recoverability of any Receivable or adversely affect the benefit which the Issuer may derive from the Receivables and in particular not to assign or transfer the Receivables to any third party or to create any security interest, charge, lien or encumbrance or other right in favour of any third party in respect of the Receivables.
+The Originator has also undertaken not to modify or cancel any term or condition of the Loan Agreements or any document to which it is a party relating to the Receivables which may prejudice the Issuer's rights to the Receivables or the then current rating of the Rated Notes, save in the event such modifications or cancellations are provided for by the Transaction Documents or required by law.>>.